-The 1960s was the decade that saw conceptual art emerge as a bold new movement.
+In the 1960s conceptual art emerged as a bold new movement.
 Its exponents believed in art as an idea, or concept, able to exist in the absence of an object as its representation.
 Many conceptual artists wanted to dismantle established structures of the artworld.
 Some felt a need to move away from the conventional 'spaces' of art, such as the studio and the gallery, which they saw as elitist.
 Instead they looked for new ways to present their ideas and for some, the book was a satisfying solution.

-Up until the mid-20th century, there had been sporadic instances of artists and writers experimenting with the conventional structure of the book.
-In Laurence Sterne's novel The Life and Opinions of Tristram Shandy, Gentleman (1759 – 67), a colourful marbled paper, of the kind usually seen at the front or back of a book, suddenly interrupts the narrative, challenging the readers' assumptions about the book's structure.
-In the 19th century, French poet Stéphane Mallarmé's Un coup de dés jamais n'abolira le hazard (1897, first published in book form in 1914) broke with typographical convention by including sentences that stretched across page spreads and through the use of multiple typefaces.
-In the first half of the 20th century, many Dada, Surrealist and Fluxus publications explored atypical arrangements of text and image.
-Still, it was not until the 1960s that persistent and wide-spread questioning of the book's conventions really accelerated and out of this activity, artists' books surfaced as a genre.
+It is rare to see instances of artists and writers experimenting with the conventional structure of the book before the 20th century, but one early outlier can be seen in the work of Laurence Sterne.
+In his novel The Life and Opinions of Tristram Shandy, Gentleman (1759 – 67), a colourful marbled paper, of the kind usually seen at the front or back of a book, suddenly interrupts the narrative, challenging the readers' assumptions about the book's structure.
+The early 20th century saw experiments with visual text and layout by Apollinaire, Marinetti and Picabia, among others, and Max Ernst's collage graphic novels.
+In the 1950s, recognised artists' books appeared by Guy Debord and Asger Jorn, and Dieter Roth's lifelong series began.
+But it was in the 1960s that persistent and wide-spread questioning of the book's conventions really accelerated and out of this activity, artists' books surfaced as a genre.

-Since, traditionally, it was a book's content that mattered most, it is perhaps unsurprising that the notion of books as an artistic medium appealed to conceptual artists who believed in ideas over aesthetics.
+Since, for most purposes, it was a book's content that mattered most, it is perhaps unsurprising that the notion of books as an artistic medium appealed to conceptual artists who believed in ideas over aesthetics.
 Another attraction was that books could be democratic.
 Artists could publish their books in editions or even as mass-produced publications, making them potentially cheap to manufacture and inexpensive to buy.
-Through the book, the artist could communicate complex information to a wide audience via a medium that was familiar and didn't carry any elitist connotations.
+Through the book, the artist could communicate complex information to a wide audience via a medium that was familiar and accessible.

 The origins of artists' books is a complex and fragmented story but Ed Ruscha's Twentysix gasoline stations is often credited as a convenient starting point for the genre.
-Twentysix gasoline stations is a modest-looking publication containing 26 photos of gas stations on the route between Ruscha's home in Los Angeles and his parents' place in Oklahoma.
-The black and white photos are bland and monotonous while the text below them indicates nothing but the name of the gasoline station and its location on the highway.
-Even the book's lacklustre title is uninspiring, printed across an otherwise plain white cover in bold red text.
+Twentysix gasoline stations is a modest-looking publication containing 26 photos of petrol filling stations on the route between Ruscha's home in Los Angeles and his parents' place in Oklahoma.
+The black and white photos are resolutely plain and literal while the text below them indicates nothing but the name of the gasoline station and its location on the highway.
+Even the book's title is deliberately enigmatic, printed across an otherwise plain white cover in bold red text.

 Ruscha, however, was not the only artist of the 1960s who was exploring notions of the book as an artwork, or the book as idea.
 After giving up painting in 1967, Dutch artist Jan Dibbets began making ephemeral installations in nature and taking photographs of them.
 His interest in ecology led him to investigate the habits of the common European robin and this research resulted in an artist's book, Robin Redbreast's Territory: sculpture 1969.